Women in Iran: Islamic Republic of Iran

 Decreasing fertility rate shows Iranian women are comparatively less eager to give birth.

-Following the 1979 Iranian Revolution Iran became an Islamic republic.
-During the era of the post-Revolution rule, Iranian women had more opportunities in some areas and more restrictions in others.
-One of the striking features of the revolution was the large-scale participation of women from traditional backgrounds in demonstrations leading up to the overthrow of the monarchy.
-The Iranian women who had gained confidence and higher education under the Pahlavi era participated in demonstrations against the Shah to topple the monarchy.
-The culture of education for women was established by the time of the revolution so that even after the revolution, large numbers of women entered civil service and higher education, and, in 1996, 14 women were elected to the Islamic Consultative Assembly.
+Following the 1979 Iranian Revolution Iran became a fundamentalist Islamic republic.
+In the post-Revolution period, Iranian women lost many of the rights gained during the rule of the Shah.
+One of the important features of the revolution was the large-scale participation of women from all backgrounds in demonstrations leading to the overthrow of the monarchy.
+Iranian women who gained confidence and higher education under Pahlavi participated in demonstrations against the Shah to topple the monarchy.
+In 1996, only 14 women were elected members of the Islamic Consultative Assembly, out of a total of 270 members (5%).

-The leadership of Ayatollah Khomeini led to many paradoxical issues for women.
-Women gained much influence in certain areas, but still faced many political obstacles to equality with men.
-For example, women were allowed to serve in the military, often in paramilitary groups, but were restricted in many fields of study in school.
-After the breakout of the Iran–Iraq War, women continued to gain political power.
-Women were mobilized both on the front lines and at home in the workplace.
-They participated in basic infantry roles, but also in intelligence programs and political campaigning.
-During the height of the Iran-Iraq War, women made up a large portion of the domestic workforce, replacing men who were fighting, injured, or dead.
+The rule of Ayatollah Khomeini led to many new issues for women.
+They faced many new political and religious obstacles to equality with men.
+Women were increasingly restricted in most fields of study in school.
+Women were allowed to serve in the military, often in paramilitary groups, but only in non-combat roles and mostly because of the lack of enlisted men during the Iran-Iraq war.
+After the breakout of the war, women were mobilized at home and in the workplace.
+During the height of the War though, women made up a large portion of the domestic workforce, replacing men who were fighting, injured, or dead.